Who Framed Roger Rabbit (franchise): Animated short films

-Walt Disney Feature Animation produced a series of animated shorts featuring Roger Rabbit, following the release of the film.
-The three shorts (Tummy Trouble, Roller Coaster Rabbit, and Trail Mix-Up), were presented in front of various Disney/Touchstone features in an attempt to revive short subject animation as a part of the movie-going experience.
-Of the 3 shorts, only the first is "complete", the other 2 films ending with Roger wrecking the sets.
+Walt Disney Feature Animation and Amblin Entertainment produced a series of animated shorts featuring Roger Rabbit, following the release of the film.
+The three shorts (Tummy Trouble, Roller Coaster Rabbit, and Trail Mix-Up), were presented in front of various Disney/Touchstone/Amblin features in an attempt to revive short subject animation as a part of the movie-going experience.
+Of the three shorts, only the first is "complete", the other two ending with Roger wrecking the sets.